-If you are considering moving to a higher level of internet access to meet the needs of your growing business, you should consider some of the activities that require faster online speeds.
+If you are considering moving to a higher level of internet access to meet the needs of your growing business – adding employees or new locations for example – you should consider some of the activities that require faster online speeds.
 Cloud-based services, video downloading and streaming, calling and conferencing among several sites, or data storage backups can all demand a large amount of bandwidth.

 How Fast is 300 Mbps Internet?